-RadioShack No-Contract Wireless official, Cricket-powered and arriving on September 5Alex Wagner - Deputy Managing Editor, News Desk
+RadioShack No-Contract Wireless official, Cricket-powered and arriving on September 5Alex Wagner - Editorial Director of News and Content

 Looks like the leaks were true.
 Today RadioShack announced that it's teaming up with Cricket to launch RadioShack No-Contract Wireless, a service that'll offer feature phones and smartphones sans commitment.
 The phones will be launching at RadioShack stores nationwide tomorrow, September 5, and will include the Huawei Mercury Ice and Huawei Pillar.
 The Mercury Ice features a 4-inch 854x480 display, 1.4GHz processor, 8-megapixel camera and Android 2.3, along with a $149.99 price tag.
 Meanwhile, the Pillar is a feature phone with a full QWERTY keyboard and $39.99 price.
 RadioShack says that two more unnamed phones are expected to arrive before the end of September.
 The company also notes that all of its smartphones will come loaded with an 8GB microSD card and will feature support for Cricket's Muve Music service.